tillarnold/fixed-2d-array/README.md

 ### setRow(rowIndex, array)
 Sets values of the given array as the values of the specified row.

+### pushRow([array1, array2, ..., arrayN])
+Adds one or more arrays as rows to the bottom of the Fixed2DArray.
+Returns the new width of the Fixed2DArray.

+Only arguments that are arrays will be appended as rows.

+If the given array is smaller then the height of the Fixed2DArray, `undefined` will fill the given array until it is the same length as the current row.

 ### setColumn(colIndex, array)
 Sets values of the given array as the values of the specified column.